pmp-p/pydk/sources.em/README.md

 # Download and install the latest SDK tools.

-./emsdk install latest
+./emsdk install --enable-wasm latest

 # Make the "latest" SDK "active" for the current user. (writes ~/.emscripten file)

-./emsdk activate latest
+./emsdk activate --embedded latest

 # get your emsdk_env.sh config path, and write it down
 # will call it EMSDK from now on